andy013/votehud_custom_font/README.md

 		}
 ```

-After doing this should be able to just copy and overwrite the rest of the files from this MOD into your custom HUDs directory.
-If your custom HUD has a `chat_english.txt` already you should be able to just copy the lines from this mods `chat_english.txt` under the CUSTOM FONT MOD comment into that file.
+After doing this you should be able to copy and overwrite the rest of the files from this MOD into your custom HUDs directory.
+If your custom HUD has a `chat_english.txt` already you should be able to copy the lines from this mods `chat_english.txt` under the CUSTOM FONT MOD comment into that file.